mbahvw/kit-katacoda-scenarios/kubectl-advance/step7.md

 `kubectl cp ~/krew-install test:/tmp`{{execute}}

-**Note:** *If the pod has mutiple containers, then  you need to add `-c CONTAINER_NAME` flag.
-If the pod is in a different namespace, you can prefix the namespace name before the pod, as shown here `kubectl cp namespace/pod-name:/dir`.*
+**Note:** *If the pod has mutiple containers, then  you need to add `-c CONTAINER_NAME` option.
+If the pod is in a different namespace, you can prefix the namespace name before the pod, as shown here: `kubectl cp namespace/pod-name:/dir`.*

 Let's verify whether the directory has been copied.
 Enter the container's shell within the pod: